karthik-siru/practice-simple/README.md

 Given a singly linked list node whose values are integers, determine whether the linked list forms a palindrome.

-Constraints

-    n ≤ 100,000 where n is the length of node

-Example 1

-  input   --- node = [5, 3, 5]
-  Output  --- True

 <a href = "https://github.com/karthik-siru/practice-simple/blob/main/palindrome_linked_list.py" > Solution </a>

 _____________________________________________________________________________________________________________________________